linkdotnet/BlazorWorkshop/README.md

 > `git checkout task/1-add-numbers`

 The task will be to add two numbers (prodvided in a text box) and display the result

+### Task 2
+Switch to the following branch `task/2-input-parameter`
+> `git switch task/1-add-numbers`

+This time you have to extend the given Counter example with a state.